lcs27/LaTeX-template/README.md

 *Oooops, I am trying to implement this and please wait several days before using this functionality!*

 # Support packages
 **ATTENTION!** These packages are all included in our fully-equipped template, you don't need to include it again.
 This part is only for users who need partial package.
-The tests are all done with $\XeTeX$ interpreter, problems may occur if you use other interpreter!
+The tests are all done with `XeLaTeX` interpreter, problems may occur if you use other interpreter!

-Method of use: ` \usepackage{path/to/package}`
+**Method of use:** ` \usepackage{path/to/package}`

 *Remark*: Most of packages don't include so much new packages, but just regroup many others packages and add minor modification!

 ## Mathmatical symbols